-With summer ending in Pflugerville, now is a good time to get a kick start on air conditioner maintenance.
+With summer winding down in Pflugerville, now is a great time to get ahead on air conditioner maintenance.

-If you haven’t taken care of it this year, it could be blocked with mud and debris from your yard.
-This buildup can limit your unit’s efficiency and cause it to malfunction.
-Or require replacement more quickly.
+If you haven’t washed it recently, it could be full of mud and yard refuse.
+This accumulation can reduce your unit’s efficiency and cause it to malfunction.
+Or wear it down sooner.

-We advise having your air conditioning system professionally maintained every year.
+We suggest having your air conditioning system professionally serviced once a year.
 Why?
-A clean system can be more energy efficient, which could save you money on electric bills.
+A clean unit can be more energy efficient, which could save you money on electric bills.

-Regular AC maintenance also helps our technicians spot and take care of slight issues before they turn into costly problems.
+Regular AC maintenance also helps our technicians spot and handle small issues before they become high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some upkeep you can do by yourself between professional tune-ups.
-You just need about an hour to clean your outdoor condenser unit, as well as several parts on your indoor HVAC system.
+There’s also some work you can do on your own between professional tune-ups.
+It only takes about an hour to clean your outdoor condenser unit, as well as a few parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?